kaka2634/Design-Pattern/README.md

 The State Pattern allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

+## Iterator Pattern
+The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.